alexmk92/CheckMatesAPI-V2.0/README.md

 4) A Users settings can be updated at the URI: `/api/v2/User/update-preferences/{userId}` as usual a `session_token` and `device_id` must be provided in the HTTP header to authenticate the request.
 In addition to this a JSON object must be sent in the request body that contains at least one value from the preferences table either:

-1) privacyCheckin
+1) privacyCheckin : Either 1 or 2 where 1 means only friends can view checkins and 2 means everyone can

-2) privacyVisibility
+2) privacyVisibility : 1 = 500km radius, 2 = countrywide radius, 3 = worldwide radius - This determines who can see you on the map

-3) notifTag
+3) notifTag : 1 = Recieve tag notifications, 0 = dont recieve tag notifications

-4) notifMessages
+4) notifMessages : 1 = Receive message notifciations, 0 = dont receive message notifcations

-5) notifNewFriends
+5) notifNewFriends : 1 = Receive notifications for having a friend request accepted, 0 = dont receive notifications for this

-6) notifFriendRequests
+6) notifFriendRequests : 1 = Receive notifications for being added as a friend, 0 = dont receive notifications for this

-7) notifCheckinActivity
+7) notifCheckinActivity : 1 = Receive notifications for when something happens on a checkin you were a part of (comment or like etc)

-8) listVisibility
+8) listVisibility : 1 = Visible on list view to everybody, 2 = Visible on listview to Friends, 3 = Hidden from list view

 If any of the values supplied are the same as a value present in the database, then an error `400` will be returned due to the UPDATE query failing as the rows were the same.
 To avoid this please only send CHANGED values.
 Finally, if you provide a `userId` in the URI that does not match the `userId` that the session belongs to, then a `401` error will be returned, this dictates that you are trying to modify somebody elses preferences. **IMPORTANT** The key values here are case sensitive so please ensure the input payload matches the parameters above, failure to do so will result in a `400` with the response: